MARTIMM/raku-mongodb-driver/doc/Design/Design-software.md

 ### Links

 There are several documents written by a group of people specially for the developers of the mongodb drivers.
-Her are some links;
+Here are some links;

 * [Connection string spec](https://github.com/mongodb/specifications/blob/master/source/connection-string/connection-string-spec.rst#defining-connection-options)
 * [Github root of specifications](https://github.com/mongodb/specifications/tree/master/source)